lasdf1234/en/documentation/Domain-Name-and-Website/Domain-Name-Service/Static-Page/Home-Page.md

 The domain name cannot be deleted after successful registration, and you can refuse renewing at the expiration date if you do not need the domain name anymore;

-If you don't want to open a website with this domain name, you can pause or delete a resolution record in the domain name console.
+If you don't want to open a website with this domain name, you can pause or delete an resolution record in the domain name console.

 ### How to fill in the contact phone when registering the domain name?